gmfmi/searchinGhost/README.md

 - **outputElementType** (string: 'div')
 > By default, the output element is expected to be a `div` but you can
-> use what ever you want.
+> use whatever you want.
 >
 > example: 'section'